wallarm/product-documentation/docs/3.6/admin-en/configuration-guides/envoy/fine-tuning.md

 Envoy uses pluggable filters defined in the Envoy configuration file to process incoming requests.
 These filters describe the actions to be performed on the request.
 For example, an `envoy.http_connection_manager` filter is used to proxy HTTP requests.
 This filter has its own set of HTTP filters that can be applied to the request.

-The Wallarm API Security module is designed as an Envoy HTTP filter.
+The Wallarm module is designed as an Envoy HTTP filter.
 The module's general settings are placed in a section dedicated to the `wallarm` HTTP filter:

 ```
 listeners: